dreambo/easun-smg-ii-ha-config/README.md

 # easun-smg-ii-ha-config

-Home Assistant configuration to monitor and control a EASUN SMG II inverter wirelessy using elfin EW10A dongle linked to RS232 port. many thanks to https://github.com/gregoriusin/easun-smg-ii-ha-config and https://github.com/syssi/esphome-smg-ii
+Home Assistant configuration to monitor and control a EASUN SMG II inverter wirelessly using elfin EW10A dongle linked to RS232 port. many thanks to https://github.com/gregoriusin/easun-smg-ii-ha-config and https://github.com/syssi/esphome-smg-ii

 # Installation